junxit/us-congress-bills-114/metadata.md

 - 2016-03-30 — Placed on the Union Calendar, Calendar No. 364.
 - 2016-03-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-478.
 - 2016-03-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-478.
+- 2016-04-12 — Rules Committee Resolution H. Res.
+672 Reported to House.
+Rule provides for consideration of H.R.
+2666 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+- 2016-04-13 — Rule H. Res.
+672 passed House.
+- 2016-04-15 — Amendment (A001) offered by Mr. Yarmuth. (consideration: CR H1749-1750, H1751-1752; text: CR H1749)
+- 2016-04-15 — Amendment (A002) offered by Mr. McNerney. (consideration: CR H1750-1751, H1752; text: CR H1750)
+- 2016-04-15 — Amendment failed in Committee of the Whole
+- 2016-04-15 — Amendment failed in Committee of the Whole
+- 2016-04-15 — Considered under the provisions of rule H. Res.
+672. (consideration: CR H1741-1754)
+- 2016-04-15 — DEBATE - Pursuant to the provisions of H. Res.
+672, the Committee of the Whole proceeded with 10 minutes of debate on the McNerney amendment no. 3.
+- 2016-04-15 — DEBATE - Pursuant to the provisions of H. Res.
+672, the Committee of the Whole proceeded with 10 minutes of debate on the Yarmuth amendment no. 2.
+- 2016-04-15 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on Yarmuth motion to recommit with instructions, pending reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment providing for consideration of H. Con.
+Res.
+125, establishing the congressional budget for the United States Government for FY 2017.
+- 2016-04-15 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2666.
+- 2016-04-15 — House amendment not agreed to: On agreeing to the McNerney amendment (A002) Failed by recorded vote: 173 - 231 (Roll no. 151).
+- 2016-04-15 — House amendment not agreed to: On agreeing to the Yarmuth amendment (A001) Failed by recorded vote: 179 - 231 (Roll no. 150).
+- 2016-04-15 — House amendment offered
+- 2016-04-15 — House amendment offered
+- 2016-04-15 — House amendment offered/reported by : Amendment (A001) offered by Mr. Yarmuth.(consideration: CR H1749-1750, H1751-1752; text: CR H1749)
+- 2016-04-15 — House amendment offered/reported by : Amendment (A002) offered by Mr. McNerney.(consideration: CR H1750-1751, H1752; text: CR H1750)
+- 2016-04-15 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+672 and Rule XVIII.
+- 2016-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-15 — Mr. Walden raised a point of order against the motion to recommit with instructions.
+Mr. Walden stated that the provisions of the amendment were not germane to the bill.
+Sustained by the Chair.
+- 2016-04-15 — Mr. Yarmuth moved to recommit with instructions to the Committee on Energy and Commerce. (consideration: CR H1753; text: CR H1753)
+- 2016-04-15 — On agreeing to the McNerney amendment (A002) Failed by recorded vote: 173 - 231 (Roll no. 151).
+- 2016-04-15 — On agreeing to the Yarmuth amendment (A001) Failed by recorded vote: 179 - 231 (Roll no. 150).
+- 2016-04-15 — On passage Passed by recorded vote: 241 - 173 (Roll no. 152).
+- 2016-04-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the McNerney amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes prevailed.
+Mr. McNerney demanded a recorded vote, and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2016-04-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Yarmuth amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes prevailed.
+Mr. Yarmuth demanded a recorded vote, and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2016-04-15 — Passed/agreed to in House: On passage Passed by recorded vote: 241 - 173 (Roll no. 152).
+- 2016-04-15 — Point of order sustained against the motion to recommit with instructions.
+- 2016-04-15 — Roll call votes on amendments in House
+- 2016-04-15 — Roll call votes on amendments in House
+- 2016-04-15 — Rule provides for consideration of H.R.
+2666 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+- 2016-04-15 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of amendment in the nature of a substitute: CR H1748-1749)
+- 2016-04-15 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2666.
+- 2016-04-15 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
+- 2016-04-15 — The previous question was ordered pursuant to the rule. (consideration: CR H1753)
+- 2016-04-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.